Quick Links

 Intent

 At St Philip Howard Catholic Primary School, we intend for the teaching of geography to fulfil the requirements of the National Curriculum; providing a broad, balanced and differentiated curriculum; ensuring the progressive development of geographical concepts, knowledge and skills.
 Geography is an investigative subject, which develops an understanding of concepts, knowledge and skills.
-We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives.
+We want to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 Through an engaging curriculum and meaningful experiences, we aim to nurture our future geographers and equip them with the knowledge they will need to become mindful citizens of the world.

 We want our geography curriculum to help children to: